Chapter 13.20

 13.20.010 Minimum lot area.

-No single family residence or duplex residence shall hereafter be constructed, built or moved on any lot, for such residential purpose, where the sewage disposal will be located on the same lot as the building unless and except where such lot contains the minimum lot area for each such type residence as indicated:
+No single-family residence or duplex residence shall hereafter be constructed, built or moved on any lot, for such residential purpose, where the sewage disposal will be located on the same lot as the building unless and except where such lot contains the minimum lot area for each such type residence as indicated:

-1. Single family residence.
+A. Single-Family Residence.
 The lot shall contain a minimum of twenty thousand square feet for each such residence when both sewage disposal and the source of domestic water supply are located on the lot.
 When only sewage disposal is located on the lot, the lot shall contain a minimum of ten thousand square feet for such residence;

 13.20.020 Connection requirements.